googleate/Supercar2/exampleSite/content/blog/lamborghini-huracan-spyder.md

 description = "Rent Lamborghini Huracan Spyder" image = "/images/lambo-huracan-performante_large-a1.jpg"
 tags = ["Lamborghini"]
-title = "Lamborghini Huracan Spyder" type = "post"
+title = "Lamborghini Huracan Spyder (1500€)"
+type = "post"

 +++
-The Lamborghini Huracán Performante Spyder (2018-2019) has a 5204cc gasoline engine with 10 cylinders located in V that reaches a maximum power of 639CV at 8000rpm and maximum torque of 600Nm at 6500rpm.
+The Lamborghini Huracán Performante Spyder (2018-2019) has a 5204cc gasoline engine with 10 cylinders located in V

+Reaches a maximum power of 639CV at 8000rpm and maximum torque of 600Nm at 6500rpm.
 It is therefore a mechanical with a maximum power of 639CV, with variable intake power.

 Label C